 As with the publishing industry as a whole, there’ve been many changes in the writers’ conference business over the past decade.
 With more events than ever sprouting up, the need to ascertain the benefits of each becomes more important in deciding which merit your investment of time and money to attend.
 Each, after all, is different.

 For instance, many conferences now offer “speed dating” sessions with editors & agents where conferees pay extra for the opportunity to pitch the breadth of their book or screenplay to someone who can supposedly make a qualified assessment of its commercial viability in, say, five minutes or less without reading a single word of the writer’s prose, let alone approach, style or authorial voice.
-While no doubt there are exceptions, albeit rare, I believe the practice is a mercenary sham geared to bilk the writer.
+While no doubt there are exceptions, albeit rare, I believe the practice is often a mercenary sham geared to bilk the writer.

 The emerging writer needs attention.
 The emerging writer’s work deserves substantive, thoughtful attention.
 And the likelihood of getting such attention in five minutes or less is slim.
 The SCWC has not and will not conduct such a practice.

 These days it seems too many conferences are no longer interested in the writer, that is, the conferee investing her cash and dreams into the legitimate expectation that industry professionals will afford quality time to address her needs with regard to the work.
 Money, as usual, is the priority – dangle a “meet the agents or editors” carrot, pack as many aspiring writers as you can into the room, yack a few encouraging platitudes at ‘em, then cut ‘em loose.
 Good luck with your career!
 As a result, they’ve blown their shot to make a lasting, positive impression with an agent or editor to follow up with later.